cabarius/ToyBox/ToyBox/README.txt

-    Search 'n Pick - You can now Unstart Etudes which can help fix broken progression Added search 'n pick categories for Dialog, Cues and Answers Movement speed multiplier now affects when you interact with a map object or npc Coming soon - quick key support on Cheat Buttons in Bag of Tricks Tab (ArcaneTrixter) Added option to use legendary hero leveling as non-legends.
+    Search 'n Pick - You can now Unstart Etudes which can help fix broken progression Added search 'n pick categories for Dialog, Cues and Answers Movement speed multiplier now affects when you interact with a map object or npc (ArcaneTrixter) Added option to use legendary hero leveling as non-legends.
     (ArcaneTrixter) Added a number of things around caster levels and spellbooks, including a +1/-1 caster level for any spellbook.
 Ver 1.3.6